mischimel/eLibraryReinach/README.md

 ### Use Case 100
 <img src="https://github.com/michimel/eLibraryReinach/blob/ed246a52d5886551c1cdc1b1fa74d4fe7db40ea6/Documentation%20Sources/Use%20case/Use%20Case%20Diagramm_UC%20100.png"> <br>

-**Use case 101 (View Lists)**: An administrator can view comprehensive lists of books, authors, genres, and members in the library system. <br>
+**Use case 101 (View Lists)**: An administrator can view a comprehensive lists of books, authors, genres, and members in the library system. <br>
 **Use case 102 (Apply Filters)**: An administrator can apply filters to the lists of books, authors, genres, and members to quickly search for specific information. <br>
 **Use case 103 (Add New Items)**: An administrator can add new books, authors, genres, and members to the library system. <br>
 **Use case 104 (Register Borrowing)**: An administrator can register when a book is borrowed by a member, including recording the relevant details such as the book title and member details. <br>